jeffreykegler/hoonlint/misc/whitespace.md

 In the above example, the chain contains 3 rows.
 (The 3rd and 4th lines are both in the last row.)
-There are 3 silos, but the rows are "ragged", so that nothing in the first row is in the 3rd silo.
+There are 3 silos, but the rows are "ragged", so that nothing in the first row is in its 3rd slot.
-In all 3 rows, the 2nd silo is tightly aligned, as is the 3rd silo in the 2nd row.
+In all 3 rows, the 2nd slot is tightly aligned, as is the 3rd slot in the 2nd row.

-The 3rd silo of the 3rd row is inter-line aligned.
+The 3rd slot of the 3rd row is inter-line aligned.
 The `b` in the 3rd row comes after a gap of 3 spaces, but this follows the standard set forth in this document because it aligns with the `b` of the 2nd row, at column location 13.

-Note that the 2nd silo includes both runechild and a rune.
+Note that the 2nd row contains two runes -- both the 1st and 2nd slots of the 2nd row are runes.
 This is an example of a "joined" hoon.
 In a chained hoon sequence,
-when the row starts with a unary rune, joined hoons can be convenient.
+when a row starts with a unary rune, joined hoons can be convenient.

 ## Split hints